addyosmani/backbone-mobile-search/README.md

 I discovered this method looking through some jQuery Mobile commits that didn't make their way into the official docs, but am happy to see that they are now covered here http://jquerymobile.com/test/docs/api/globalconfig.html in more detail.

 The next question that arises is, if we're preventing jQuery Mobile from listening to URL hash changes, how can we still get the benefit of being able to navigate to other sections in a document using the built-in transitions and effects supported?.
 Good question.
-This can now be solve by simply calling:
+This can now be solve by simply calling $mobile.changePage() as follows:

 <pre>
 var url = '#about',